 The Importance Of Feeding Your Neon Tetras The Right Amounts Of Food

-While it is not a good idea to overfeed them, you also need to be careful not to underfeed them and make sure that the food they are getting has enough nutrients in it.
+While it is not a good idea to overfeed them, you also need to be careful not to underfeed them and ensure that the food they are getting has enough nutrients.

-It is important to feed your tetra fish at least three times a day, but not more than five.
+Feeding your tetra fish at least three times a day, but not more than five is ideal.
 This will help them stay healthy and live longer lives of up to 15 years or even 20 in some cases!

-Foods That You Avoid Giving Your Neon Tetra Fish
+Foods That You Should Avoid Giving Your Neon Tetra Fish

-As always, you should avoid giving any foods with high levels of phosphorus such as the beef heart which can cause your tetra fish to develop diseases.
+As always, you should avoid giving any foods with high levels of phosphorus, such as beef heart, which can cause your tetra fish to develop diseases.

 Why Is My Neon Tetra Not Eating?

 Since they are fairly small, these neon tetras can go through a feeding period of up to two weeks without food.
-When you have an established tank with enough feeder-fish foods for your tetras’ needs and the fish is still not eating then there’s another problem at hand that could be causing it such as temperature or chemical imbalance in the tank.
+When you have an established tank with enough feeder-fish foods for your tetras’ needs and the fish is still not eating, another problem could be causing it, such as temperature or chemical imbalance in the tank.

 Recommendations For Some Best Commercial Fish Food For Neon Tetra